zoom/videosdk-workshop/README.md

 ## Branches/Sections

 You may notice that this repo has branches following the name cadence "Step _".
-Each step will have an added portion of completed code, ensuring you have a place to jump to if you ever fall behind.
-For this workhop, here is the outline of each step:
+Each step will have an added portion of completed code, ensuring you have a place to jump to if you ever fall behind. **The master branch of this repo contains the completed project.** For this workhop, here is the outline of each step:

 - **Step 0** - This step contains mostly boiler plate code to get us started, including pre-installed npm packages, UI code, etc.